marwan-nabil/democracy/readme.md

+# latest updates
+- react app can now load thread count using an api request on /api/thread_count

-# how to install the server
+# how to run the server
 ---

 1. git clone this repo.